Skip to Content

 I love the idea of restoring something old to give it a new life.
 However, I have never really done that successfully, until now!
 Thanks to a friend clearing old furniture, I now had a chance to attempt a full dresser update.

-This is only intended to be the start of a bigger project, making J’s room a more interactive space for an active almost-four-year-old.
-I cannot wait to share that soon!
+This is the start of a bigger project, making J’s room a more interactive space for an active almost-four-year-old.
+The rock wall is a game-changer!

 Trash is not always treasure, but sometimes, it’s not even (really) trash.